flatmax/manuform.pcb/README.md

 # Manuform keyboard column PCBs

-For MX switches, checkout the branch MX_switches.
+For MX switches (with diodes), checkout the branch MX_switches.

 For (diodeless) Kalih Choc v2 switches checkout the branch kalih_choc_v2.

+For (diodeless) MX switches, checkout the branch MX_no_diodes.